 Few jaspers fit their country of origin better than this!
 Namibia hosts one of the great deserts of the world, and this picture stone matches that scenery.
 It is a brown, cream and tan colored jasper that polishes to a beautiful semi-gloss finish.
 If you like deserts or the color brown, then you should enjoy this rough for producing tumbled stones or cutting scenic cabochons.
 A few pieces might have black manganese dendrites.
 If you are lucky, they might line up like bushes across a desert landscape.

 We really like this material because of its color but especially because it shapes so easily in both rotary and vibratory tumblers.
 It rounds very nicely in rotary tumblers, and in vibratory the edges quickly smooth to produce interesting semi-angular stones.
 It is one of the few jaspers that will surprise you with its rounded shape when you dump it out after the first step in a rotary tumbler.

 Namibian Picture Stone is sold in five-pound bags.
-There will be a few pieces as small as 1/2 inch in size, but most of the weight will be in pieces that range between 1 and 2 inches.
+Most pieces in the bag will measure between 1/2 inch and 1 3/4 inches in size (if measured along their maximum dimension).
 It averages between 10 and 20 pieces per pound - so you will need media or small-size rough when it is tumbled.

 INTERMEDIATE Rock Tumbling Recipe:

 When tumbling this Namibian picture stone, two things should be considered:

 1) More Time: Although this Namibian picture stone is a jasper and shapes nicely, it will require more than one week in coarse grit because of its size.
 In six-, twelve-, and fifteen-pound capacity barrels, two weeks might be enough to shape the rough to your satisfaction.
 However, in small tumblers of two or three pounds capacity, three or four weeks is often needed.